ibergis/ibergis.github.io/docs/ibergis/for-users/user-manual/installation.rst

       Close donation window to QGIS project.

-QGIS is available for Windows, macOS, Linux, Android and iOS so we will have to select one or the other depending on our operating system.
+QGIS is available for many different operating systems, but IberGIS will only work fully on Windows and Linux so we will have to select one or the other depending on our operating system.
 Once located, we can download it.

 .. figure:: img/installation/download_qgis_2.png